 Why Can’t I Sleep in My Hotel Room?

 There could be a few reasons you’re struggling to fall asleep in your hotel room.
 The first night effect may be keeping you more alert and restless.
 You might be adjusting to jet lag.
 Or, if you’re traveling for business, you could be stressed about the obligations of your trip.
 While some of these factors are outside of your control, you may have options when it comes to your room and amenities, which can make a big difference in the sleep quality you experience during your trip.
+To reduce jet lag, try an app like Timeshifter, which will help reset your circadian body clock to the new destination, even on short business trips.

 What Can I Do to Sleep Better in Hotels?